zabeerrahman/Java-Multiplayer-Number-Game/README.md

         * Last place count

 <br/><br/><br/>
 Also including a preliminary version of game without logging and without file i/o.
+Can be run entirely in compiler without any set up and/or additional supplementary files.
 Everything would be displayed in console:<br/>
 ![](images/prelim.png)